OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Introduction

-Alternatively, we can estimate the distribution of solutions in search domain progressively by neural networks, enabling them not to get entangled in learning too much details of landscape.
-The generative adversarial networks (GANs) \cite{Goodfellow2014GAN} is one of the strongest candidates for capturing arbitrary distribution, as an universal distribution learner \cite{Lu2020UAT}.
-In fact, their effectiveness for optimization have been preliminarily verified by GAN-based solver \cite{gillhofer2019gan} for \emph{local optimization} and MOE-GAN \cite{MOE-GAN} for \emph{multiobjective optimization}.
+Without violating the NFLT, a “shapeshifter” broad-spectrum optimizer with less dependency on prior of target problems is desired, especially a flexible $p(\boldsymbol{x})$ EDA method, which tunes distribution to adapt to diversified problems progressively.
+As an universal distribution learner \cite{Lu2020UAT}, the Generative Adversarial Networks (GANs) \cite{Goodfellow2014GAN} is one of the strongest candidates for capturing arbitrary distribution.
+In fact, their effectiveness for optimization have been preliminarily verified by GAN-based Solver (GBS) \cite{gillhofer2019gan} for \emph{local optimization} and MOE-GAN \cite{MOE-GAN} for \emph{multiobjective optimization}.